Divested-Mobile/CIP-Kernel-Sec/README.md

 python3-yaml and python3-html5lib).

 Many scripts require access to a kernel git repository.
-By default this is assumed to be in `../kernel`, with remotes named `torvalds` and `stable` for the mainline and stable repositories.
-These can be overridden by command-line options or by configuration.
+By default this is assumed to be in `../kernel`, with remotes configured in `conf/remotes.yml`, e.g. `torvalds`, `stable` and `cip` for the mainline, stable and cip repositories.
+These can be overridden by command-line options or configuration (`~/.config/kernel-sec/remotes.yml`).

 * `scripts/import_debian.py` - import information from Debian's
 `kernel_sec` project.
 It includes all issues that Debian considers